top of page

 2. Proactive initiative is the significant predictor of learning outcomes.

-Among all these various learning attitude factors, which one(s) are most important?
 I measured these factors and performed regression analyses to identify the predictors of learning and growth outcomes.
 The results were surprising.
 Growth mindset did not emerge as a significant predictor.
 Instead it was proactive initiative.
 I examined it more closely and still got the same result.

-I scratched my head and realised.
-Perhaps a possible explanation is the belief we can grow with effort is similar to the belief that exercise is good for us.
-However, just having this belief alone does not mean we actually exercise.
-We need to actually exercise.
 This is where proactively taking actions for our learning, whether it’s attending a workshop, applying and experimenting or seeking out mentors, results in concrete learning outcomes.
 Without these learning actions, belief alone is useful, but insufficient.
-This is a logical explanation why proactive initiative is predictor to learning outcomes over growth mindset.
+This could be a logical explanation why proactive initiative is predictor to learning outcomes over growth mindset.

 Therefore, contrary to popular belief, learning mindset is just not growth mindset.

-So do not try to cultivate learning by simply having people develop growth mindset.
+So do not try to encourage learning by simply having people develop growth mindset.
 It is insufficient.
 Instead focus on proactive initiative and a broader range of learning attitudes, like curiosity, courage, perseverance and humility.
 This will be more effective to help people build capabilities and increase career options.

 Related Videos: